Itta Bena, Mississippi: 20th century to present

 Development of the growing city continued in the early 20th century.
 The first high school was erected in 1905, across from the present-day First Baptist Church.
 The post office in Itta Bena was opened in 1918.
 The white minority dominated politics and the economy, as the state legislature essentially disenfranchised blacks by the constitution of 1890.
 Working as sharecroppers and tenant farmers, they had difficulty getting ahead in the agricultural economy.
 During the 20th century, many left the county for work in industrial cities of the north and midwest, in the Great Migration.

 On a march in 1966 between Itta Bena and nearby Greenwood, coordinated by the SNCC but led by Martin Luther King Jr., Stokely Carmichael coined the rallying phrase "Black power!".
-Byron De La Beckwith, widely known at that time as the murderer of Medgar Evers (although he had been acquitted of charges), drove his truck by the marchers three times while the local police looked on.
+Byron De La Beckwith, known as the murderer of Medgar Evers, drove his truck by the marchers three times while the local police looked on.

 The city reached its peak of population in 1980.
 Population has declined since then, reflecting limited opportunities in the rural region.
 The population has decreased more markedly in the county outside the city, as agricultural jobs have been reduced.